 Initial Pitch: 10%

 Each student will come up with his or her own magazine idea early in the semester.
 The best ideas will be selected and groups formed around those ideas.
 Students must submit an Action Plan on the night of the initial pitch.
 You can find a simple model for your Action Plan on pages 14-15 of Hogarth.
+In addition to the outline that is given on page 15 in Hogarth, be sure to include the pieces from page 14 (the three whys, analysis of rival publications, and brand eye).
+NOTE: There is a typo on Page 15.
+UCP should be USP.
 Please make enough copies for all members of the class and the instructor.

 Magazine Proposal: 40%